MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionmessagechannel_remotesystemsessionmessagechannel_1888847663.md

 The [**RemoteSystemSession**](RemoteSystemSession.md) to which this messaging channel will correspond.

 ### -param channelName
 The user-defined name of the messaging channel.
-It should be simple and descriptive, such as TBD
+It should be simple and descriptive, such as TBD1

 ## -remarks